2021 Faculty and Staff

 Phone: (901) 843-3655

-Dr. Tait Keller is an Associate Professor of History and former Chair of Environmental Studies and Sciences.
+Dr. Tait Keller is an Associate Professor and Chair of History and former Chair of Environmental Studies and Sciences.
 His first book, Apostles of the Alps: Mountaineering, Nature, and Nationhood in Germany and Austria examines various political, social, and cultural values that outdoor enthusiasts and recreational clubs project onto landscapes.
 His current research focuses on energy production, distribution, and consumption in times of war and how those processes impact marginalized people, particularly communities of color and indigenous populations.
 With his interdisciplinary background in the humanities, social sciences, and natural sciences, he teaches classes on disease and epidemics, war and the environment, energy, environment and society, natural resource conservation, and environmental justice.

 Assistant Professor of Urban Studies